microsoft/ignite25-LAB590-building-collaborative-agents-in-microsoft-teams-with-teams-ai-library/lab/README.md

 - Create an Agent in 30 seconds using CLI.
 - Run code and see Teams and AI integrations.
 - Test your agent with DevTools and Microsoft Teams.
-- Integreate with advanced orchestration tools like MCP
+- Integrate with advanced orchestration tools like MCP
-- Launch and deploy an Azure OpenAI Foundry Model and use it to power your agent
+- Launch and deploy an Azure OpenAI Foundry Model and use it to power your agent.

 ---
 ## Lab Breakdown